Using Satellite Images

 If this isn’t your area of interest, pan and zoom to the correct area.

-2. In the screenshot on the upper right, note that satellite Sentinel-2 is selected by default, with a blue check mark next to it.
+3. In the screenshot on the upper right, note that satellite Sentinel-2 is selected by default, with a blue check mark next to it.
 This satellite usually provides the highest-quality images, so don’t change the selection.
-Toward the bottom left of the screen, you’ll see a large green button labeled ‘Search’ .
+Toward the lower left of the screen, you’ll see a large green button labeled ‘Search’ .
 Click it.

-3. A list of satellite image ‘thumbnails’ will be displayed on the left side of your screen.
+4. A list of satellite image ‘thumbnails’ will be displayed on the left side of your screen.
+Each image has a date, with the newest at the top.
 Select the most recent cloud-free image and click ‘Visualize’.
+If none of the displayed thumbnail images are cloud-free, go up to the ‘Date’ field and use the back-arrow or the calendar icon to go back in time until you find a cloud-free image.
+Then click ‘Visualize’.

 a.
 DARK RED - Forested land

 c.
-LIGHT BLUE - Gray ice (Lighter shades of blue are weak snow ice with a high air content; darker shades of blue are solid dark gray ice with fewer air bubbles)
+LIGHT GRAY & LIGHT BLUE - Gray ice.
+Lighter shades are weak snow ice with a high air content; darker shades are solid dark gray ice with fewer air bubbles)

 d.
-DARK GRAY - older black ice (may be crisscrossed by thin blue lines, which represent healed cracks of pressure ridges)
+DARK GRAY - Older black ice.
+It may be crisscrossed by thin gray or blue lines, which represent cracks or pressure ridges.

 e.
-SOLID BLACK - open water or new black ice (it is impossible to distinguish them in a satellite image, so on-site inspection is required)
+SOLID BLACK - Open water or new black ice.
+It is impossible to distinguish between them in a satellite image, so on-site inspection is required.

-Below: False-color image of northern Lake Winnipesaukee from early February 2024, showing gray ice in light blue, black ice in gray, and open water in black.
+Below: False-color image of northern Lake Winnipesaukee, New Hampshire from early February 2024, showing older gray ice in light blue, newer black ice in dark gray, open water in solid black, forest land in red, and snow-covered fields and ponds in white.